AcademySoftwareFoundation/MaterialX/documentSerializer.md

 ### Management

-- A `DocumentHandler` class can be added in the same that there are existing `ImageHandler` and `GeometryHandler` classes.
+- A `DocumentHandler` class provides similar functionality to the existing `ImageHandler` and `GeometryHandler` classes.
-- For lifetime management we add in smart pointer support for readers, writers, and handler.
-- If source and desintation formats are both exposed in the API then it is possible to use the `DocumentHandler` as a hub-and-spoke mechanism to support additional conversions by chaining the serializers.
+- If source and destination formats are both exposed in the API then it is possible to use the `DocumentHandler` as a hub-and-spoke mechanism to support additional conversions by chaining the serializers.

 ```c++